juliangut/docker-phpdev/README.md

 Protocol format to integrate IDEs with stack trace file links.
 You can provide your custom format or use one of the supported formats: "phpstorm", "idea", "sublime", "textmate", "emacs" or "macvim"

-_Note: if you use your custom format remember to escape the string for use in sed_
+_Note: if you use your custom format remember to escape the string for use in "sed" command_

 ## Volumes